2020 Jawaharlal Nehru University attack: Petition to preserve evidence

 On 10 January 2020, three JNU professors filed a petition in the High Court seeking a direction to Delhi Police and the government to preserve data, closed-circuit camera footage, and all evidence associated with the attack.
 The request included retrieval of evidence and data from WhatsApp, Google and Apple.
-The data, such as messages, pictures, videos, and phone numbers of the members of the WhatsApp groups 'Unity Against Left' and 'Friends of RSS' were sought to be preserved.
-The petition said that the Delhi police have not responded to the requests for preservation of data.
+The data, such as messages, pictures, videos and phone numbers of the members of the WhatsApp groups 'Unity Against Left' and 'Friends of RSS' were sought to be preserved.
+The petition said that the Delhi police had not responded to requests for preservation of data.
 The petitioners noted their apprehension that without a direction from the court, it may not be preserved.
-Petitioners claimed that as far as they knew from news reports, the police have not yet retrieved CCTV footage, which is crucial evidence.
-The petition was scheduled for a hearing on 13 January.
+Petitioners claimed that as far as they knew from news reports, the police had not yet retrieved CCTV footage, which is crucial evidence.

-On 13 January, The Delhi High Court issued notice to all internet based companies Apple, Google and WhatsApp on the petitions seeking directions to preserve data, CCTV footage and other evidence.
-The court directed Delhi police to summon and seize the phones of all members of the two WhatsApp groups—'Friends of RSS' and 'Unity Against Left'—who allegedly planned and executed attacks on the campus.
-The court directed JNU administration to provide all the camera footage and also directed Google, WhatsApp and Apple to provide any information requested by the police.
+On 13 January, The Delhi High Court issued notice to Apple, Google and WhatsApp on the petitions seeking directions to preserve data, CCTV footage and other evidence.
+The court directed Delhi police to summon and seize the phones of all members of the two WhatsApp groups—'Friends of RSS' and 'Unity Against Left'—who had allegedly planned and executed attacks on the campus.
+The court directed the JNU administration to provide all the camera footage and also directed Google, WhatsApp and Apple to provide any information requested by the police.